 There is no applicable fee to do this.

-- Form to access your personal information - Download the approved form to apply to access your own personal information held by the the Anti-Discrimination Commission Queensland (PDF File, 190.3 KB)
+- Form to access your personal information - Download the approved form to apply to access your own personal information held by the Queensland Human Rights Commission (PDF File, 207.8 KB)

-- Form to amend your personal information - Download the approved form to apply to amend your own personal information held by the Anti-Discrimination Commission Queensland (PDF File, 128.5 KB)
+- Form to amend your personal information - Download the approved form to apply to amend your own personal information held by the Queensland Human Rights Commission (PDF File, 128.5 KB)

 Please note that evidence of identity (for example, passport, birth certificate, driver licence) is required within 10 days of your application.
 A photocopy of a document must be certified as being a correct copy of the original by either a lawyer, notary public, commissioner for declarations, or a justice of the peace.